 Jaya the Snivy—>Servine—>Serperior

 - Butt-Monkey: Chugga has a pretty low opinion of the Snivy line, and Jaya doesn't prove him otherwise, getting decently beaten up by the Team Plasma grunts on Liberty Island.
-In the second visit to Whitlea's dimension, Chugga outright ignores her in favor of Burk and the two new members of the team.
+In the second visit to Whitlea's dimension, Chugga outright ignores him in favor of Burk and the two new members of the team.